triposat/100_Days_Code_Challenge/README.md

     Input: Enter a Number: 78
     Output - It's not an Fibonacci Number

-    Input - Enter a Number: 55
+    Input: Enter a Number: 55
     Output - Yup!
 It's a Fibinacci Number
 ```